bmackenty/studentPythonStuff/README.md

 # studentPythonStuff
-This repository contains small programs to help my stduents learn introduction to programming.
+This repository contains small programs to help my students learn introduction to programming.
 Please be aware: the file lastnames.txt is huge and may cause timeout issues.